 Save for retirement together

-You may be able to help keep your partner’s super balance looking healthy.
-There could be benefits for you both now and in the future.
+super balance could be impacted.
+Help keep their super balance looking healthy, with spouse contributions.* There could be benefits for you both now and in the future.

 There are 2 ways to do this:

-Make an after-tax contribution into your partner’s super account, or vice versa.
+Make an after-tax, spouse super contribution into your partner’s account, or vice versa.

 You’ll need your partner’s account details to pay into their super.
 If they’re with UniSuper, you can pay with BPAY® or by cheque.

 after-tax contributions apply.
 Tax offset for spouse super contributions

 A tax offset of up to $540 each financial year is available on eligible spouse super contributions.
 You can claim this offset when you do your tax return.

 Generally, to be eligible for the tax offset:

 your partner must earn less than $40,000